jarrodparkes/jarrodparkes.github.io/_posts/2019-01-25-who-a-hiring-method.md

 ## Part 2: The Scorecard

 - It’s a blueprint for an A player consisting of mission, outcomes, and competencies
-- Mission - super concise (1-5 sentences), plain language description of why the job exists “to own and develop all the android apps for comment sold”
+- Mission - super concise (1-5 sentences), plain language description of why the job exists "to own and develop all the android apps for comment sold"
 - Don’t hire generalists (seems to contradict some with Google’s smart creative mantra)
 - Mission statement should evolve over time
 - Outcomes are 3-8 tangible things the person should achieve (like KR’s)
 - Outcomes weed out B and C candidates because they are tangible results expected to be achieved instead of just a broad list of responsibilities that can be stretched
-- Outcome example “Recreate our baseline Android shopping app with scalable architecture in first 90 days of start date” or “Redeploy 100+ Android shopping apps using new baseline in first 120 days”
+- Outcome example "Recreate our baseline Android shopping app with scalable architecture in first 90 days of start date" or "Redeploy 100+ Android shopping apps using new baseline in first 120 days"
 - Instead of guessing whether they will be good fit or not, they know
 - Competencies define how you expect the new hire to operate in the fulfillment and the job and achievement of outcomes
 - Critical competencies for A players: efficiency - able to produce significant output with minimal effort; honesty - doesn’t cut corners, speaks plainly; focused - focuses on key priorities; proactive - takes initiative and is unafraid to respectfully raise issues or problems; scale-oriented - constantly thinks with 10x in mind; architecture - writes, clean, DRY, easy to use code; intelligent - lives to learn; and learns quickly; flexibility; teamwork; egoless; data-driven; creative; etc (these should really match YOUR needs)